nis2shield/django-nis2-shield/README.md

 **The "Security-First" Middleware for NIS2 Compliance.**

+## Why this package?

+Companies subject to NIS2 Directive need demonstrable compliance with strict logging and monitoring requirements.
+This middleware provides:

+1. **Forensic logging** with HMAC-SHA256 integrity and PII encryption (Art.
+21.2.h)
+2. **Rate limiting** to prevent DoS/Brute Force attacks (Art.
+21.2.e)
+3. **Session Guard** to detect hijacking attempts (Art.
+21.2.a)
+4. **MFA Gatekeeper** for sensitive routes (Art.
+21.2.j)
+5. **SIEM integration** with presets for Elasticsearch, Splunk, QRadar, Datadog

-`django-nis2-shield` is a plug-and-play library designed to help Django applications meet the technical requirements of the NIS2 Directive (Network and Information Security 2), with a focus on Forensic Logging, Active Defense, and SIEM Integration.
+`django-nis2-shield` is a plug-and-play library designed to help Django applications meet the technical requirements of the NIS2 Directive.

 > **Part of the NIS2 Shield Ecosystem**: Use with [infrastructure](https://github.com/nis2shield/infrastructure) for **Demonstrable Compliance** (audited via `tfsec`) and [@nis2shield/react-guard](https://github.com/nis2shield/react-guard) for client-side protection.